Tejswy-Ghanta/AI-Assignment-2/README.md

 A function that generates all the valid board moves for given piece configuration.
 It can be an exhaustive list of all 15^5 combinations.

+Heuristic function -

+Stacking of pieces is weighed according to the combination that adds maximum length to the row.
+Rows are incrementally weighed from bottom to top of the board.
+Columns are incrementally weighed from right to left.
+Therefore, the stacking of pieces happens from right to left.

 (4)Algorithm design -
 **ExpectiMax algorithm**